DATES: Friday April 5th, 7-10pm

 225 Sterling Rd, Toronto

 TEACHERS: Jeff Warren and Julianna Raye

 The world is crazy.
 Meditation is sanity.
-The intention of this workshop is to empower everyone – including people not remotely interested in becoming a “teacher” – to think about and care for their own mental health and the mental health of others.
-Learning to share meditation practice is an excellent way to do both.
+The intention of this weekend training is to empower everyone – including people not remotely interested in becoming a “teacher” – to think about and care for their own mental health and the mental health of others.
+Learning to guide meditation practice is an excellent way to do both.
 As we get clearer about the practice of guiding a meditation, our own practice deepens immeasurably.

 Register with Eventbrite here.

 - Anyone with a basic understanding of meditation who is interested in learning more